Summary

 Notable Quotes

-"Best Buy is no longer in the business of selling computers and TVs, we are in the happiness business."
+"We’re no longer in the business of selling computers and TVs.
+We are in the happiness business."

 "People don’t believe their way into new actions; they act their way into new beliefs."

-"You have to slow down to speed up; understanding the why is crucial before executing the strategy."
+"We have to slow down to speed up — understanding the why before chasing the outcome."

 More Videos